solliancenet/developing-web3-workshop/04_Polygon.md

 14. Select the navigation button **Connect to Polygon** to continue.

-    > NOTE: You may need to re-open your metamask wallet to provide the permission access.

 ## Connect to Polygon

-1. Follow the instructions.
+1. Follow the instructions to edit the `connect.ts` file.
 When complete you should see something like:

     ![Graphical user interface, text Description automatically generated](./images/media/image64.png)

+    > NOTE: You may need to re-open your metamask wallet to provide the permission access.
+You can do this by browsing to the browser extension and logging into the metamask account.

 2. Select the navigation button **Query Polygon** to continue.

 ## Query Polygon

-1. Follow the instructions.
+1. Follow the instructions to edit the `query.ts` file.
 When complete you should see something like:

     ![Graphical user interface, text, application Description automatically generated](./images/media/image65.png)

+    > NOTE: You may need to click the **Query Polygon** button more than once

 2. Select the navigation button **Fund a Polygon account** to continue.

 ## Fund a Polygon account

-1. Follow the instructions.
+1. Follow the instructions to edit the `balance.ts` file.
 When complete you should see something like:

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./images/media/image66.png)